 2. The very act of “denying ourselves” necessitates that we renounce our claims to ourselves.
 Personal happiness and personal fulfillment are not bad in and of themselves.
 But when they take precedent over everyone and everything else, or when it becomes the most important thing in our lives, we are by definition not living cross-shaped lives.

 Often, when we read the words, “deny yourself,” “take up your self,” or “lose your life,” we think solely of losing grip of our self-preservation.
 We focus only on what we stand to lose.
-But the implications of self-denial is to actually participate in acts of human flourishing and the expansion of God’s kingdom into areas where it typically be ignored or suppressed.
-Jesus tells his disciples that a cruciform, cross-shaped life is the “power” of how the kingdom of God will come.
+But the implications of self-denial is to actually participate in acts of human flourishing and the expansion of God’s kingdom into areas where it typically is ignored or suppressed.
+Jesus tells his disciples that a cruciform, cross-shaped life is the “power” of how the kingdom of God will come (9:1).
 By aligning with the power of God we become kingdom participants.

 Of course the “power of the cross” is radically subversive and counter-intuitive to human wisdom and reasoning.
 Paul acknowledges this much in 1 Corinthians 1:18 when he admits,